God is with her. She shall not be moved.

 With Wisdom Comes Sorrow

 12 I, the Preacher, was king over Israel in Jerusalem.
 13 I applied my heart to seek and to search out by wisdom concerning all that is done under heaven.
-It is a heavy burden that God has given to the sons of men to be afflicted with.
+It is a heavy burden that God has given to mankind to be afflicted with.

 The Futility of Pleasures

-1 I said in my heart, “Come now, I will test you with pleasure: therefore enjoy what is good;” but this also was vanity.
-2 I said of laughter, “It is foolishness;” and of pleasure, “What does it accomplish?”
+1 I said in my heart, “Come now, I will test you with pleasure, therefore enjoy what is good,” but this also was pointless.
+2 I said of laughter, “It is foolishness,” and of pleasure, “What does it accomplish?”

-3 I searched in my heart how to cheer my flesh with wine, my heart yet guiding me with wisdom, and how to lay hold of folly, until I might see what was good for the sons of men that they should do under heaven all the days of their lives.
+3 I searched in my heart how to cheer my flesh with wine, my heart yet guiding me with wisdom, and how to lay hold of folly, until I might see what was good for people, what they should do under heaven all the days of their lives.

-4 I made myself great works.
-I built myself houses.
-I planted myself vineyards.
-5 I made myself gardens and parks, and I planted trees in them of all kinds of fruit.
-6 I made myself pools of water, to water from it the forest where trees were grown.
-7 I bought male servants and female servants, and had servants born in my house.
+4 I did great things, building myself houses and planting vineyards for myself.
+5 I made gardens for myself and parks, and I planted trees in them of all kinds of fruit.
+6 I made myself pools of water, to water the forest from it where trees were grown.
+7 I bought male servants and female servants and had servants born in my house.
 I also had great possessions of herds and flocks, above all who were before me in Jerusalem.
-8 I also gathered silver and gold for myself, and the treasure of kings and of the provinces.
-I got myself male and female singers, and the delights of the sons of men: musical instruments, and that of all sorts.
+8 I also gathered silver and gold for myself, and the treasure of kings and provinces.
+I got myself male and female singers, and many concubines, the delights of men.

-9 So I was great, and increased more than all who were before me in Jerusalem.
+9 So I was great and increased more than all who were before me in Jerusalem.
 My wisdom also remained with me.
 10 Whatever my eyes desired, I didn’t keep from them.
 I didn’t withhold my heart from any joy, for my heart rejoiced because of all my labor, and this was my portion from all my labor.
-11 Then I looked at all the works that my hands had done, and all that I had labored to achieve; and all was vanity and a chasing after the wind, and there was no profit under the sun.
+11 Then I looked at all the works that my hands had done and all that I had labored to achieve, and everything was pointless chasing after the wind, and there was no profit under the sun.

 The Wise and the Foolish

-17 So I hated life, because the work that is done under the sun was grievous to me; for all is vanity and a chasing after wind.
+17 So I hated life, because the work that is done under the sun was grievous to me, for everything is pointless chasing after the wind.
 18 I hated all my labor for which I toiled under the sun, because I must leave it to the man who comes after me.
 19 Who knows whether he will be a wise man or a fool?
 Yet he will have control over all the fruit of my labor for which I skillfully toiled under the sun.
-This also is vanity.
+This also is pointless.

 The Futility of Work